-To analyze, modify and sequence high cognitive tasks, candidates must attend to a "multitude of factors to design mathematical learning opportunities for students, including content, students' learning needs, students' strengths, task selection, and the results of formative and summative assessments" (AMTE 2017, C.2.2).
+To analyze, modify, and sequence high cognitive tasks, candidates must attend to a "multitude of factors to design mathematical learning opportunities for students, including content, students' learning needs, students' strengths, task selection, and the results of formative and summative assessments" (AMTE 2017, C.2.2).
 In the enactment of instruction, candidates use instructional strategies to ensure that every student is accountable to reason and make connections.
 An important distinction between the competent candidate and the accomplished candidate is their focus on individual students.
 The competent candidate attends to "a full range of students" in instruction.
-This means that intentional instructional strategies are in place that attends to learning needs of different groups of students.
+This means that intentional instructional strategies are in place that attend to the learning needs of different groups of students.
 For example, attending to the context and/or language within a story situation or encouraging the use of various representations are efforts to ensure that a range of students have access to solving the problem.
 Grouping structures are implemented in ways that all students are accountable for and supported in their learning.
-The accomplished candidate, in addition to these strategies, implements instruction in ways that not only has such strategies in place but also includes ways to hold each student accountable and monitors the progress and learning of each student.
+The accomplished candidate, in addition to these strategies, implements instruction in ways that not only have such strategies in place but also hold each student accountable and allow the candidate to monitor the progress and learning of each student.

 4c) Incorporate Mathematics-Specific Tools.
-Candidates select mathematics-specific tools, including technology, to support students' learning, understanding, and application of mathematics and to integrate tools into instruction.
+Candidates select mathematics-specific tools, including technology, to support students' learning, understanding, and application of mathematics and integrate tools into instruction.

-Candidates must be able to select and incorporate available mathematics-specific tools that support mathematical reasoning, sense making, and problem solving when doing mathematics themselves and in supporting student learning, understanding, and application of mathematics (NCTM 2014; AMTE 2017, C.1.6; NGA Center and CCSSO 2010a).
+Candidates must be able to select and incorporate available mathematics-specific tools that support mathematical reasoning, sense making, and problem solving when doing mathematics themselves and support student learning, understanding, and application of mathematics (NCTM 2014; AMTE 2017 C.1.6; NGA Center and CCSSO 2010).
 Importantly, all students should have access to technology and other tools, such as concrete models, that enhance their learning.
-Tools should not be presented as a reward or limited to use after mastering selected content or performing paper-and-pencil algorithms.
+Manipulatives should be treated as a tool for gaining content insights, and not a crutch for "students who need them."
+And virtual tools, such as a calculator or spreadsheet, should not be presented as a reward or limited to use after mastering selected content or performing paper-and-pencil algorithms.

 Mathematics-specific tools include manipulatives, both physical and virtual.
-Many tools used in elementary school can support learning in secondary school.
+Many tools used in elementary school can support learning in middle school.
 For example, geometric growing patterns created with pattern blocks, color tiles, or cubes can support student learning of linear and exponential growth, as well as concepts related to functions.
-Many manipulatives apply to secondary mathematics, including algebra tiles, geoboards, protractors, compasses, and geometric solids.
+Many manipulatives apply to middle mathematics, including multilink cubes, color tiles, two-color counters, algebra tiles, geoboards, protractors, compasses, and geometric solids.

-Digital technology may serve any or all of these three functions (Drjvers, Boon, and van Reeuwijk 2011):
+Digital technology may serve any or all of these three functions (Drjvers, Boon, and van Reeuwijk 2011)-

-- 1. as tools for doing mathematics (when the learning goal is not to develop computational expertise); - 2. for fostering the development of conceptual understanding; or - 3. as skills practice.
+- 1. tools for doing mathematics (when the learning goal is not to develop computational expertise); - 2. fostering the development of conceptual understanding; and - 3. practicing skills.

-Technology can be used for gathering data, enhancing precision, problem solving, predictions, running simulations, and promoting visualization.
+Technology can be used for gathering data, enhancing precision, problem solving, predicting, running simulations, and promoting visualization.
 The platform of the technology is not as important as its functionality.
-Computers, tablets, smartphones, and advanced calculators can support students in understanding concepts and procedures, and in engaging in mathematical reasoning (NCTM 2014).
+Computers, tablets, smartphones, and advanced calculators can support students in understanding concepts and procedures and in engaging in mathematical reasoning (NCTM 2014).
 Technology tools that support students' learning, understanding, and applications of mathematics include the following (NCTM 2014, p.
 78-79):